ahron1/airbyte_docs/drafts/postgres_data_analysis/data_analysis_postgres_1.md

     state
     FROM cancer_data ;

+## Data Analysis

+This section shows ways to do an exploratory analysis of the data itself - this helps in getting a "feel" of the data before digging deeper.
+Note that the queries in this section are based on the materialized view, `mv_cancer_data`, which contains the preprocessed dataset.

+### Data Description

-This materialized view, `mv_cancer_data` will be used in all further examples.
+The materialized view, `mv_cancer_data` will be used in all further examples.
 Check the columns and data types in the materialized view:

     \d mv_cancer_data